-Brazosport High School in Freeport, Texas, first joined the THSCMP during the 2018-2019 academic year.
+Brazosport High School in Freeport, Texas, joined THSCMP during the 2018-2019 academic year.
 A new Environmental Science class that participates in the data collection project was added to the Brazosport curriculum.
-Ms. Caudle works with high school science teacher Kim Summers and senior Environmental Science students.
-The students collected data from sites at Surfside Beach and Quintana Beach on October 10, 2019, and January 30, 2020.
+Ms. Caudle works with high school science teacher Kim Summers and senior Environmental Science students to collect data from sites at Surfside Beach and Quintana Beach.
 Two of the monitoring sites, SURF1 and SURF2, are located in Surfside Beach on southern Follets Island (Fig. 7).
 A third site (QUIN1) was established in Brazoria County's Quintana Beach County Park (Fig. 7).
+Bureau scientists visited the Brazosport HS monitored sites on May 19, 2021.
+They determined that the datum points at SURF1 and QUIN1 have been lost due to erosion.
+QUIN1 will be re-established in a more landward position.
+GPS shore and vegetation lines will continue to be mapped at